ViennaTools/ViennaLS-Example/ReadMe.md

 This will create a level set snowman and advect it to simulate it melting.

-## Wokring in Pyhton
+## Wotking in Pyhton

-If you a Python version of ViennaLS installed on your system, you can simply call the Python script
+If you have a Python version of [ViennaLS](https://github.com/ViennaTools/ViennaLS/tree/master#building-the-python-package) installed on your system, you can simply call the Python script by:
 ```
 python3 Frosty.py
 ```